ekkupeli/patika-newmindai-task/README.md

 - **Cohort Analysis**: This provides insights into customer retention, showing how many customers make repeat purchases over time.
 - **Regression Model**: The model helps predict future sales trends, providing a basic forecast for business planning.
 - **RFM Analysis**: The segmentation of customers based on their behavior allows for targeted marketing and personalized strategies to increase customer loyalty.

+## Conclusion

+This analysis provided valuable insights into the sales patterns, customer behaviors, and product performance of the company through various techniques including city-based sales analysis, cohort analysis, Pareto analysis, and more.
+The following key takeaways can be made from the findings:

+1. **City-Based Analysis**:
+   - By analyzing total expenditures grouped by city, we identified which cities contributed the most to the overall sales.
+This information is crucial for targeted marketing efforts and can guide decisions on where to allocate resources for customer engagement and expansion.

+2. **Customer-City Spending Insights**:
+   - We identified the highest-spending customers in each city.
+This customer-city combination is important for tailored marketing strategies and ensuring the most profitable customers are well-served.

+3. **Product Sales Growth**:
+   - The analysis of monthly sales growth for each product revealed the average sales growth trends.
+This data is valuable for inventory planning, as it indicates which products are gaining traction and which ones may need more attention or promotion.

+4. **Category Sales Trends**:
+   - By examining the total sales by category on a monthly basis, we observed changes in category performance.
+These trends can help in making decisions regarding product line management, category-specific promotions, and forecasting.

+5. **Pareto Analysis (80/20 Rule)**:
+   - The Pareto analysis showed that a small number of products accounted for the majority of total sales.
+This 80/20 insight is critical for resource allocation, focusing efforts on high-performing products, and improving profitability by emphasizing top-selling items.

+6. **Cohort Analysis**:
+   - The cohort analysis allowed us to track customer retention by grouping customers based on their first purchase date.
+By evaluating customer repurchase behavior, we can develop retention strategies and identify the most valuable customer segments.
+The analysis revealed patterns of repeat purchases and customer lifetime value, aiding in customer engagement strategies.

+7. **Sales Prediction with Regression**:
+   - Using a basic regression model, we were able to predict future weekly sales based on historical data.
+While the model provided insights into the overall trend of sales, further improvements could be made by incorporating additional features to enhance accuracy.

+8. **RFM Analysis (Recency, Frequency, Monetary)**:
+   - The RFM analysis helped segment customers into meaningful groups based on their recency, frequency, and monetary value of purchases.
+By identifying "Loyal Customers" and "Champions," we gained a better understanding of which customers are most engaged and profitable.
+These segments can guide personalized marketing campaigns and customer retention initiatives.

+---

+In conclusion, the insights derived from this analysis can help in strategic decision-making across various business areas such as marketing, inventory management, customer engagement, and sales forecasting.
+By understanding customer behavior, product performance, and sales trends, the company is better positioned to optimize its operations and maximize profitability.
+Moving forward, these analyses can be further expanded to include more granular data and advanced predictive models for deeper insights and more accurate forecasts.